joshber/jb.n/content/strategy/_index.md

 Markets are ever more volatile.
 The liberal order is disintegrating.
 Ice-free poles seem inevitable.
 Nonetheless, you need to make a living.

-I work with those seeking to clear a focused, ethical, open-to-the-unbidden path forward.
+The path to contemplative strategy — focused, ethical, attuned to the unbidden — runs through the undergrowth of late capitalism.
+I work with those seeking to clear the way.

 No branded process, just honest conversation backed up by my long experience learning how to listen and ask useful questions.